SolidLabResearch/user-managed-access/docs/policy-management.md

 This problem was solved by splitting the policy into the parts where the client has access to, and the parts where it does not.
 By executing the query only on the parts that the client has access to, it would be easier to analyse the resulting store of the query.
 If this store has rules that the client does not have access to, they must have been added by the client and the operation gets cancelled.
 This method is also protected from deleting rules out of our reach.

 #### POST checks
 It is now impossible to POST an already existing policy or already existing rules.
-This means that a policy can nly be POSTED once.
+This means that a policy can only be POSTED once.
 If a client wishes to be a part of a policy, it has to do it through a PUT request.
 If a client is already part of the policy, it can PATCH modifications.